Silver Eco-Church Awarded!

-Some of the steps we have taken as we become more environmentally aware.
+Here are some of the steps we have taken as we become more environmentally aware, followed by somebackground information on the national Eco Church movement.

-Encouraged by Archbishop Stepehen, our church bells rang out at 5 o'clock on November 5th along with many others around the Deanery and indeed throughout the world as we sought to remind people of the critical COP 27 meeting taking place in Egypt.
+Encouraged by Archbishop Stepehen, our church bells rang out at 5 o'clock on November 5th 2022 along with many others around the Deanery and indeed throughout the world as we sought to remind people of the critical COP 27 meeting taking place in Egypt.

 In October we participated in the zoom conference 'Feeding Britain' organised by the York Diocese 'Rural Life and Faith' group featuring key note speaker Emeritus Professor Tim Lang.